rust-lang/reference/src/linkage.md

 If a Rust artifact is potentially unwinding, then all its crates must be built with the `unwind` [panic strategy].

 > [!NOTE]
+> If you are *not* using `rustc` to link, you must take care to ensure that unwinding is handled consistently across the entire binary.
+Linking without `rustc` includes using `dlopen` or similar facilities where linking is done by the system runtime without `rustc` being involved.
+>
-> This restriction can only be violated when mixing code with different [`-C panic`] flags
-> while also using a non-`rustc` linker.
-Most users do not have to be concerned about this.
+> This can only happen when mixing code with different [`-C panic`] flags, so most users do not have to be concerned about this.

 > [!NOTE]
 > To guarantee that a library will be sound (and linkable with `rustc`)